ufjschool/ob-s14/drafts/second/jamesthieke.md

 #Religion and the Paranormal

-In a world where rationalism dominates the scientific discussion, the paranormal is relegated to the fringe.
+In a world where rationalism dominates scientific discussion, the paranormal is relegated to the fringe.
 After all, how can something that can’t be observed with repeatable testing and study be real?

-And yet, there are still numerous sightings of ghosts, and people who communicate with the dead are television stars.
+Yet there are still numerous sightings of ghosts, and people who communicate with the dead are television stars.
 According the Andrew Nichols, president of the American Institute of Parapsychology, about 75 percent of the American public has reported having some kind of extra-sensory experience.

-“It’s as Carl Yung described, every human being has the innate drive toward the transcendent, that there is something beyond the world we see,” he said.
-“That is a universal human trait.”
+“It’s as Carl Yung described," he said.
+"Every human being has the innate drive toward the transcendent, that there is something beyond the world we see.
+That is a universal human trait.”

-That drive toward the transcendent would explain another significant part of the human experience: religion.
-Every religion has some elements of a world or forces beyond our senses.
+The drive toward the transcendent would explain another significant part of the human experience: religion.
+Every religion has some elements of a world or forces beyond the senses.

 “The paranormal is the foundation of religion,” Nichols said.
 “Without that, you’re just left with a philosophy.”

 But is the religious world still interested with the modern-day paranormal?
-Nichols said he has seen many mediums who are religious and he has many religious friends who believe in his work, which includes hauntings and ESP.
-But there are also many agnostic psychics and large segments of the religious community who see the work of psychics and paranormal researchers as fakes.
+Nichols said he has seen many mediums who are religious and has many religious friends who believe in his work, which includes hauntings and ESP.
+But there are also many agnostic psychics and large segments of the religious community who see the work of psychics and paranormal researchers as fake.

 “Every type of paranormal occurrence that is mentioned in the bible is still experienced today,” he said.
 “A lot of religionists today will embrace the idea that these miraculous things took place thousands of years ago, but they’ll reject the notion that they are still occurring today, for some reason.”

 “It’s like the old saying, ‘If you talk to God, you’re pious.
 If God talks back, you’re schizophrenic.’”

-By virtue of their religious foundation, ardent followers of any religion are bound to believe in at least some kinds of paranormal events.
-But there are a vast number of different extrasensory claims out there currently, from haunted houses to speaking to deceased loved ones to visions of the future.
+By virtue of their religious foundation, ardent followers of any religion are bound to believe in at least some kind of paranormal event.
+But there are a vast number of different extrasensory claims out there currently, from haunted houses to speaking with deceased loved ones to visions of the future.

 Here are what some local religious leaders and scholars say about what each religion believes about the paranormal in the world today.

-###Roman Catholic Christianity
+###Roman Catholicism

-Catholicism is the largest single denomination of Christianity -- the world’s most popular religion -- in America.
+Catholicism is the largest single denomination of Christianity in America, the world’s most popular religion.
 The Catholic Church is based in Rome and has been enormously influential in the history of Europe.

 According to Catholic doctrine, when a person dies, that person’s soul is judged on the merit of his or her life and actions.
 If the soul was good, it gets an eternal reward in heaven; if it still needs some cleansing, it will be purified in purgatory; and if it was wicked, it will be sent to eternal punishment in hell.